 To cite this work, please use the following reference:

-McPartlan, D. (2020).
+McPartlan, D. (2021, January 10).
 Power in schools: An ex-teacher returns as a researcher.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/power-in-schools-an-ex-teacher-returns-as-a-researcher/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/power-in-schools-an-ex-teacher-returns-as-a-researcher/